FAQs

 TREE PLANTING & FOREST STEWARDSHIP

 Yes!
-GVC is actively seeking property owners interested in planting native trees on their property as part of our Planting the Future initiative through 2023.
+GVC is actively seeking property owners interested in planting native trees on their property.
 All trees are 100% covered through our grant funding with Maryland Department of Natural Resources.

 Our minimum requirements are: